lisakkaufmann/ENIGMA_AN_DTI/Freewater_correction/README.md

 For multiband data, you can use the multi-band script: multi-band_fw.py.

 Both scripts use python packages and tools.
-You will need to have the following python packages available:
+You will need to have the following packages in your python library: numpy, nibabel, dipy